isaracorp/Toolkit-Samples/kdf_concatenation/README.md

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's Concatenation KDF implementation.
+We have created a sample application that demonstrates how to use the toolkit's Concatenation KDF implementation.

 Normally the shared secret would be a blob of binary data and would contain non-printable characters and so couldn't be read in from the command line.